First post, a film review of Love & Mercy…

 The biopic of Brian Wilson of the Beach Boys who developed mental health difficulties.

-“Love and Mercy” Trailer, c/o Love and Mercy site, http://www.youtube.com and photographs @ Lionsgate and Roadside Attractions.
+“Love and Mercy” Trailer, c/o Love and Mercy site and photos © Lionsgate and Roadside Attractions.

-My first post or the one with the most unimaginative title ever is not about me, primarily because I’m not a me, me, me sort of person and secondly, I want to tell you about a really good film I saw before I forget how brilliant it was.
-Love & Mercy (2014) was recommended to me by my Darlin’ Husband, he said it was a “weeper” – as I have the tendency to cry at totally uncontrived or unexpected romantic moments in films.
+My first post or the one with the most unimaginative title ever is not about me.
+This is because I’m not a me, me, me sort of person.
+Instead of this, I want to tell you about a really good film I saw before I forget how brilliant it was.
+Love & Mercy (2014) was recommended to me by my Darlin Husband.
+He said it was a “weeper” – as I have the tendency to cry at movies.
+But I stress only at totally uncontrived or unexpected moments when it comes to romance.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10